Sarah Taylor (soccer)

 Sarah Catherine Taylor (born December 6, 1996) is a Canadian soccer player who plays for Halifax Tides FC in the Northern Super League.

 College career

 In 2014, Taylor began attending Boise State University, where she played for the women's soccer team.
 On August 22, 2014, she scored her first collegiate goal in her debut against the Drake Bulldogs.
 At the end of her first season, she was named a Mountain West Conference Scholar-Athlete Award and named the team's 12th Woman of the Year and given Top Bronco Award at year-end banquet.
 In 2015 and 2016, she was named an Academic All-Mountain West.
 In 2017, she was named to the Academic All-District Team and the All-Mountain West Second Team.

 Club career

 She began her professional career with Israeli club Hapoel Ra'anana.

 In February 2025, she signed with Halifax Tides FC of the Northern Super League.
+On February 4, 2026, it was announced that she would remain with the Tides for the 2026 season, with head coach Stephen Hart saying “She gave us balance in midfield with her ability to break up play, protect the back line, and contribute in possession.
+Now fully healthy, her attitude and competitive nature should make her an important piece for us this season.”